odders17/Professional-Portfolio/README.md

 # Professional-Portfolio

 This is a brief overview of my Portfolio.
 Its a quick snippet of my key attributes work I have done and experinces I have.
+I wanted to do this to showcase my ability as a computer programmer.

 Find the Live page here